There's only one Shaquille O'Neal.

 The cards were issued one per box, but it always seemed like these two big names were impossible pulls.

-Note that like his other Stadium Club cards, there is also a Members Only Shaq variation that was a part of the factory set.
+Like his other Stadium Club cards, there is also a Members Only Shaq variation that was a part of the factory set.

 It can be hard to tell the difference from photos online, unless you get close ups.
 There is a small 'Members Only' imprint on the top left corner of the card.

-Today, we can see that there are roughly 1/3 of the Members Only version graded by PSA.
+As compared to the regular Stadium Club Shaq rookie, there are roughly 1/3 of the Members Only version graded by PSA.

 1992 Upper Deck #1 Shaq RC